DMSaunders/event-fraud-case-study-public/overview.md

 Use [these instructions](https://github.com/gschool/dsi-project-proposals/blob/master/host_app_on_amazon.md) as your guide if you need one.

-**The data stream is not available to you on AWS.
-Change your web app to display only the predictions of the test set.
-You can also change your app such that the results are not written to a database.**

 * Set up AWS instance
 * Set up environment on your EC2 instance
 * Push your code to github
 * SSH into the instance and clone your repo
-* Run Flask app on instance (make sure you update the register code with your updated ip and port)
+* Run Flask app on instance
 * Make it work (debug, debug, debug)
 * Profits!